tripurari001/dotfile/README.md

 # Tripurari's dotfile

+## This Repo is Depricated go to ( https://github.com/tripurari001/trippcconfig ) for latest config

 #### Mac and Linux only ####

 This repository is created for people who want to setup some cool vim configuration and plugins